 |GH||1 - 15|

-The Sterba's Corydoras is indigenous to the upper Rio Guapore in Brazil and can also be found in Bolivia in South America.
-They inhabit small tributaries, pools, creeks, and areas of flooded forest with a sandy substrate, soft acidic water and plenty of dense vegetation.
+Sterba's Corydoras hail from the upper Rio Guapore in Brazil and can also be found in Bolivia, South America.
+In the wild, they can be found darting around in small tributaries, creeks, and areas of flooded forest that are filled with lush vegetation and soft, acidic water with a sandy substrate.

 Sterba's Corydoras are known to be relatively easy to breed in captivity.
 To do so, it is recommended to have a breeding tank with a bare bottom or sand/gravel substrate, an air-powered sponge filter, and some clumps of vegetation, such as java moss.
 It is suggested to have a higher ratio of males to females, with two males per female.

 The breeding group should be fed a varied diet of frozen, live, and dry foods.
 Once the female's abdomen is full of eggs, a relatively large water change with cooler water and increased flow and oxygenation should be performed daily until the fish spawn.
 During breeding, the male will grip the barbels of the female during the fertilization process, and the female will carry the eggs in a unique basket under her ventral fins to attach them to a smooth surface or plant leaf.

 This cycle will repeat until the female lays all her eggs.
 After spawning is complete, the adults should be removed to prevent them from consuming the eggs.
 Once the eggs hatch, which usually takes around 3-5 days, the fry becomes free-swimming after 2-3 days.
 They can then be fed micro-plankton or micro-worms until they are big enough to consume prepared foods.